The FDA orders Juul to pull all of its vaping products from the U.S. market

 In March, for instance, the FDA stated that in one case it reviewed, "the likely benefit for adult smokers who significantly reduce their cigarette use ... outweighs the risk to youth, provided that the company follows postmarketing requirements to reduce youth access and youth exposure to their marketing."

-Critics say the process of vaping highly addictive nicotine has its own health risks — and they've accused Juul of targeting minors through its marketing practices and youth-friendly flavors.
+But critics say the process of vaping highly addictive nicotine brings its own health risks — and they've accused Juul of targeting minors through its marketing practices and youth-friendly flavors.
 In recent years, the pushback prompted Juul to eliminate flavors such as mango and crème.
 It now sells just two variations: tobacco and menthol.

 According to the FDA, nearly 10.7 million young people from 12-17 years old have used e-cigarettes or are open to trying them.